Samsung smartphone placed on a wooden surface outdoors during sunset.

 Software & AI Features

-AI-driven features may include:
+AI-driven features can comprise:

 • Smarter photo editing

-• Improved voice assistance
+• Better voice assistant

 Pros & Cons Table